clolsonus/covid-19/README.md

 ![linear](figures/20200426.png?raw=true "26 Apr, 2020")

-## Sometime in early April (2020) the USA death toll became quite linear, and thus a linear fit/predictor became the best model of our behavior available for near term expecations (at least for the upcoming 7-14 days.)
+## Sometime in early April (2020) the USA death toll became quite linear, and thus a linear fit/predictor became the best model of our behavior available for near term expectations (at least for the upcoming 7-14 days.)